-This article recounts what happened in Brest in relation to the false armistice news and its dispatch to the United States.
-Much of the information used comes from Roy Howard’s memoir published in Webb Miller’s 1936 The Journal of a Foreign Correspondent, and from the 1921 Amazing Armistice feature written by Arthur Hornblow, Jr, the American Army Intelligence Officer who spent some time with Howard in Brest.
-But some – previously unpublished – comes from private letters held in archives which are now open to the public.
+This article recounts what happened in Brest in relation to the false armistice news and its transmission to the United States.
+Much of the information comes from Roy Howard’s memoir published in Webb Miller’s 1936 The Journal of a Foreign Correspondent, and from the November 1921 Amazing Armistice article written by Arthur Hornblow, Jr, the American Army Intelligence Officer who met Howard in Brest.
+But some of it – previously unpublished – comes from private letters held in archives now open to the public.

-Howard’s and Hornblow’s are the principal published first-hand accounts about 7 November 1918 events in Brest.
-As for other participants, only one seems to have left a public record of their part in the events.
+Howard’s and Hornblow’s are the principal published first-hand accounts about False Armistice events in Brest.
+As for other participants, only one seems to have left a public record of what apparently happened.
 This was Major Fred Cook, an officer at the American Army Base in Brest.
 He made a brief statement at the time, at Howard’s request, about accompanying Howard to US Navy Headquarters that day – on condition that it would not be published.
-But seven years later, working as a journalist, he wrote an anniversary feature about it for the Evening Star newspaper in Washington, DC.
-Admiral H. B. Wilson made a few comments to Hornblow about what happened that day, in a letter he wrote after receiving a pre-publication copy of Hornblow’s 1921 article.
-He asked Hornblow to treat what he had said as being “entirely confidential”, and not to use his name “in connection with “anything … written herein to you“.
-2
+But some years later, working as a journalist, he wrote two anniversary features on the False Armistice for the Evening Star newspaper in Washington, DC.
+Admiral H. B. Wilson, who gave Howard a copy of the false peace news, made a few comments to Hornblow about what passed between him and Howard, in a letter he wrote after receiving a pre-publication copy of Hornblow’s 1921 article.
+He asked Hornblow to treat what he divulged as being in strict confidence, and not to link his name to anything he told him.

-There are glaring discrepancies across the various sources of information, particularly between Howard’s and Hornblow’s versions of events, which naturally raise questions about the overall accuracy and reliability of their recollections as historical evidence.
-However, these matters are not taken up here.
-This article simply reports all the eye-witness recollections, arranging them in sections for different parts of Thursday 7 November in Brest, and offering comments on various points, statements and claims contained in them.
+There are glaring discrepancies across the various sources of information which naturally raise questions about their overall accuracy and reliability as historical evidence.
+However, these matters are not the main concern here.
+This article brings together in one place (for the first time) all the available eye-witness accounts, reporting and arranging them in sections for different parts of Thursday 7 November in Brest, and offering comments on various points, statements and claims contained in them.
+(ENDNOTES, Main Sources)

 Roy W. Howard